Set up TLS for the Anbox Cloud Appliance¶

 sudo cp /etc/letsencrypt/live/<your domain name>/privkey.pem /var/snap/anbox-cloud-appliance/common/daemon/server.key

-sudo snap start anbox-cloud-appliance.daemon
+sudo snap restart anbox-cloud-appliance.daemon

 Renew the SSL certificate¶